 We will only share your personal data with the following where there is a business need to do so and where there is also a clear legal basis under data protection law:

 - business partners, suppliers and sub-contractors for the performance of any contract we enter into with them.
-These include 8×8 Solutions (Voicenet Solutions Ltd) which provides our telephone system, Mail Chimp (The Rocket Science Group LLC) which assists us with our email marketing campaigns, Nephew Media (England Ltd) for the purposes of website administration, Wirehive Ltd which provides web hosting services, Your Centre Ltd, which provides call centre services and MeDiNova Ltd and Synexus Ltd, which perform clinical screening services.
+These include the provider of our telephone system; with the provider of our email marketing campaigns; our website hosting partners for the purposes of website administration and hosting services; and call centre partners which provide call centre services.

 - third party suppliers and service providers to the extent they assist the Group with its legal / regulatory obligations;